Does Content Marketing Work For Small Businesses?

-What is Content Marketing for Small Businesses?
+What is Content Marketing for Small Business?

 To start, it’s important to define what content marketing actually is.
-The Content Marketing Institute defines content marketing for small businesses as a “strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience.”
+The Content Marketing Institute defines content marketing for small business as a “strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience.”
 Essentially, instead of blatantly pitching your products and services to your customer base, you’re providing relevant, valuable information to your prospects to help them solve their own issues.

 Seems a bit counter-intuitive, right?
 Why would you tell someone how to do something themselves when you want them to use your product or service instead?
 The answer lies in building trust, authority and brand recognition.
 Chances are the product or service you provide solves a pain point for your customers.
 Just because you give a potential customer some tips and tricks to use to help solve their own problems, doesn’t mean that they will do it themselves.
 Rather, you’re building trust with your customer base that you care about them and want to provide good, accurate information.

 When the problem does arise again, they’ll usually opt for a professional, someone they trust, to come in and do the job right.
 If your content has been able to reach them before this point, your small business is much more likely to come to mind when they’re ready to purchase.